-Until now, all messages sent by Postscript needed to be sent to a regular Subscriber, meaning somebody who opted-in to text message marketing.
+Until now, all messages sent by Postscript needed to be sent to a regular subscriber, meaning someone who opted-in to SMS marketing.

-Going forward, certain Postscript stores can send order related, non-marketing texts to a new category of person: a transactional-only subscriber.
-These messages can be sent if a shop is using Aftership.
+Moving forward, certain Postscript stores can send order-related, non-marketing texts to a new category of person: a transactional-only subscriber.
+Stores can send these messages if they use AfterShip and have an active integration.

-Similarities and Differences between Regular Subscribers and Transactional-only Subscribers:
+Similarities and Differences Between Regular and Transactional-Only Subscribers

-These types of subscribers do not opt-in.
+Transaction-Only Subscribers.
+These subscribers do not opt-in.
 A shop can send transactional messages to transactional-only subscribers without their explicit consent.

-Automations can only be approved as "transactional" for certain triggers.
-Currently, only the AfterShip triggers can be used, but others may be added later. like a Shipping notification trigger.
-If a trigger is not approved, you will not see the transactional option on the Automation Properties page.
+Postscript approves automations as transitional based on the automation trigger.
+Currently, only AfterShip triggers can be used but others may be added later.
+If Postscript has not approved a trigger as transactional, then you will not see the transactional option on the Automation Properties page.

-Shops have to request that an automation be marked as transactional, so that marketing messages are not sent to people that have not opted in.
-Requests are made from the Automation Properties page when creating or updating an AfterShip automation.
+Shops have to request an automation to be marked as transactional to ensure Postscript doesn't send marketing messages to individuals that have not opted in.
+You can make this request from the Automation Properties page when creating or updating an AfterShip automation.

-Once the request is made and the automation has a message saved, the message will be forwarded to the Postscript team to approve.
-The Postscript team will quickly review the copy and approve non-marketing related messages.
+Once a shop makes a request and saves the automation, the message will be forwarded to the Postscript team for approval.
+The Postscript team will quickly review the copy and approve non-marketing-related messages.

-Once the Postscript team approves, the automation will be marked as approved for transactional.
-Transactional-only subscribers will immediately begin receiving the messages, and new transactional-only subscribers will be automatically created as needed.
+Once the Postscript team approves, we mark the automation as approved for transactional.
+Transactional-only subscribers will immediately begin receiving the messages, and new transactional-only subscribers will be automatically created, as needed.

-A shop can turn off the transactional setting, at which point delivery to transactional-only subscribers will cease, as will creation of new transactional-only subscribers.
+A shop can turn off the transactional setting, at which point delivery to transactional-only subscribers will end, as will the creation of new transactional-only subscribers.
 Delivery to regular subscribers will continue.

-Transactional automations can only contain a single message and should be triggered to send without a long delay, like right after something is marked as being shipped or delivered.
+Transactional automations can only contain a single message with a short wait delay, like right after something is marked as being shipped or delivered.

 Creation of Transactional-Only Subscribers

-We were unable to find a regular subscriber to notify
+- We were unable to find a regular subscriber to notify, and

 Upgrading a Subscriber